 - Mental health history

 - Danger to self or others

 These questions have some advantages to psychiatric symptom screeners in that they avoid the stigma that is often associated with mental health symptoms, and also that they may identify symptom risk prior to the emergence of symptoms.
 But while self-reported surveys are often some of the best data available, they are limited by those who present for services or care, and by those who participate in surveys.
 Those who don’t present to care or participate in surveys cannot contribute to these data, and we are left with an incomplete picture.

 The question then emerges—What other data can be used to augment this self-reported data to predict the need for mental health services following disaster exposure?

 New data sources

 There are five additional data sources that may productively serve as foci:

 - area deprivation risk indices

-In our current era of big data, machine learning and complex systems modelling, there is indeed much room to augment standard methods of predicting population mental health needs using such data.
+In our current era of big data, machine learning, and complex systems modeling, there is indeed much room to augment standard methods of predicting population mental health needs using such data.